bus710/sulcata-web/README.md

     └── layout.jade
 ```

 In addition to apply <b>keyboardteleop.js</b>, you should copy the library files into the public/build directiry then the sturucture should be same as below.
+(You also can use cdn though.)
 ```
 keyop-example
 ├── app.js